saivenky/saivenky.github.io/_posts/2023-01-23-writing-workflow.md

 ## 1. Draft in Obsidian

-- Draft ideas live in `_drafts/`- on publishing the site, Jekyll excludes them, so I’m free to brain‑dump.
+- Draft ideas live in `_drafts/`- on publishing the site, Jekyll excludes them, so I'm free to brain‑dump.
-- Once an idea “hatches,” I rename the file to the `YYYY-MM-DD-slug.md` format and move it to `_posts/`.
+- Once an idea "hatches," I rename the file to the `YYYY-MM-DD-slug.md` format and move it to `_posts/`.
-- Obsidian’s backlink graph helps me connect posts as they develop.
+- Obsidian's backlink graph helps me connect posts as they develop.

 ## 2. Add front matter early